OttieOtter

 Windy Point - 12,129 Feet

-We were surprised to learn that though Pikes Peak is only 323 feet less in elevation than the highest point in Colorado (Mt.
+We were surprised to learn that although Pikes Peak is only 323 feet less in elevation than the highest point in Colorado (Mt.
 Elbert - 14,433 ft.), Pike's Peak ranks number 30 on the list of highest Colorado peaks.
-In Colorado, there are over 50 official peaks with elevations over 14,000 feet (known as the "14ers").
+There are over 50 peaks in Colorado with elevations over 14,000 feet (known as the "14ers").

 Pikes Peak 14,110 Feet